 I went back into the office.
 “Who can I call in the middle of the night, who won’t mind being wakened up?
 I better at least text a friend.”
+(Honestly, I was thinking, “in case they find my body.”)
 I texted her at 1:53 am, went out into the hall.
 The feeling of something wrong became a rising wave.

 I locked the door, put my cell phone in my jacket pocket, and positioned my keys in between the fingers of my right fist just like they teach women in safety training.
 At this point, all those years of training and a black belt in karate went out the window, and I started to go numb and froze up.
 I took a deep breath, let go of everything and concentrated my mind utterly on God.
 All the fear left me.
 I ran like a herd of elephants down two flights of stairs and out the front door.

 The only car in the well-lit parking lot was mine.
 There were no tigers.
 I looked behind me through the glass front door, down the first floor hall.
 It was brightly lit and empty.
 “Oh, Rosi, you’re just being paranoid.”
 A few minutes later I got home and texted my friend that all was well.
 (Don’t you love how our electronic gadgets date stamp our every action?)